sunsingerus/site-sunsingerus/_posts/2018-07-17-bash-how-to-create-multi-line-case-statement.md

                 ;;
 esac
 </pre>

-and provides the most benefits when there are really many options to choose from, for example, like in this code sample
+and provides the most benefits when there are really many options to choose from, like in this snippet:

 <pre>
 case "$ITEM" in